 “The idea that the future is unpredictable is undermined every day by the ease with which the past is explained…Our tendency to construct and believe coherent narratives of the past makes it difficult for us to accept the limits of our forecasting ability.
 Everything makes sense in hindsight; a fact financial pundits exploit every evening as they offer convincing accounts of the day’s events.
 And we cannot suppress the powerful intuition that what makes sense in hindsight today was predictable yesterday.
 The illusion that we understand the past fosters overconfidence in our ability to predict the future.”

-Technical analysis is useful in spotting the symptoms of the disease, but it does not identify the cause.
+Technical analysis alone is not useful when it comes to stock market timing.
+It is useful in spotting the symptoms of the disease, but it does not identify the cause.
 To determine the cause, one needs to deal with the main driving force behind the market; emotions are the main driving forces in the market.

 Understanding the Modus Operandi of the masses is key to being a successful trader, and we feel that it is probably the most important piece of knowledge when it comes to investing and trading.